kyma-project/community/sig-and-wg/sig-core/proposals/knative_function_integration.md

 ## Migration

-1. Integrate the knative function controller.
+1. Integrate the Knative based function controller.
 2. Install both runtimes simultaneously (installation of `function-controller` is triggered using a feature flag).
    - In this phase the user can run functions on kubeless with UI integration.
-   - `knative-functions` can be created using the `kubectl`.
+   - `knative-functions` can be created using the kubectl.
 3. When the UI for `knative-functions` is released it will be enabled by the feature flag.
    - The user can now use the UI to schedule knative functions.
-   - Kubeless functions can still be scheduled using the old UI
+   - Kubeless functions can still be scheduled using the old UI.
-4. All other parts (alerting, monitoring, upgrade) will be enabled as soon as they are available
+4. All other parts (alerting, monitoring, upgrade) will be enabled as soon as they are available.
 5. Once `knative-functions` is production ready the upgrade job will migrate all existing kubeless function to `knative-functions`.

 ## Next Steps